Sparky

 • Cornice installation if included in the scope

-What is typically not included: stud framing (that is a carpenter or framer's scope), insulation (often installed between framing and boarding), painting, and any electrical or plumbing rough-in that must happen before the boards go up.
+What is typically not included: stud framing (that is a carpenter or framer's scope), insulation batts (often installed between framing and boarding), painting, and any electrical or plumbing rough-in that must happen before the boards go up.
+If downlight cutouts are needed, the electrician marks positions before the plasterer boards over the ceiling.
 Confirm with your plasterer what is and is not in the quote.

 What Affects the Cost

 • Ceiling vs wall.
 Ceiling work costs 30–50% more than walls.
-The boards are heavier to handle overhead, and the joins are more visible under lighting.
+The boards are heavier to handle overhead, joins are more visible under lighting, and the work is physically more demanding.

 • Board type.
 Standard 10mm or 13mm plasterboard is the baseline.
-Fire-rated board (for garage-to-living walls or inter-tenancy walls), moisture-resistant board (for bathrooms and laundries), and acoustic board all cost more per sheet and may require specific installation methods.
+Fire-rated, moisture-resistant, acoustic, and impact-resistant boards all cost more per sheet and may require specific installation methods (double layers, rated compounds, resilient mounts).

 • Ceiling height.
 Standard 2.4m ceilings are straightforward.
-Heights of 2.7m or more mean longer sheets, more difficult handling, and potentially scaffolding inside the room.
+Heights of 2.7m or more mean longer sheets (2700mm or 3000mm), more difficult handling, and potentially scaffolding inside the room.

 • Cornice vs square-set.
-Standard cove cornice is quicker to install and hides imperfections at the wall-ceiling join.
-Square-set (a clean right angle with no cornice) looks modern but requires a higher finish standard at the join, making it more labour-intensive.
+Standard cove cornice ($8–$15 per lineal metre installed) is quicker to install and hides imperfections at the wall-ceiling join.
+Square-set (a clean right angle with no cornice) looks modern but requires Level 5 finishing at the junction, making it more labour-intensive and typically $15–$25 per lineal metre.

 • Framing included.
 If the stud frame needs building as well (new partition walls, room dividers), that adds to the scope and cost, whether handled by the plasterer or a separate carpenter.